CaptinScraps/AnimeSite/Research.md

 For more info refer to this link https://myanimelist.net/anime/19/Monster?q=monster

-4.Akihito Tsukushi's Made In Abyss
+4. Akihito Tsukushi's Made In Abyss

 2017's Anime of the year as voted by Crunchyroll(http://www.crunchyroll.com/).
 The most beautifully drawn manga I have come across and also one of the most emotionally attaching anime series I have seen.